jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

 If you have any suggestions on this article or using Vim in general, feel free to [contact][contact] me, I love talking with people =]

+#### Updated on Oct 25

+I've updated it to present my latest solution (called Solution #2) of managing buffers in in addition to the pseudo-tab bar with buffers that now is called "Solution #1".

 [contact]: /about/#contact
 [buf-plugins]: http://vim.wikia.com/wiki/Easier_buffer_switching#Scripts
 [airline]: https://github.com/bling/vim-airline